The Ultimate Guide to Visit the Abruzzo, Italy.

 What to see and do in Abruzzo?
-Not just wines and food

 Abruzzo has more than 500 castles that were built over the centuries to monitor and control cities and communication routes, including medieval castles, isolated towers, coastal fortresses and manors transformed into residences.
 And of course a special mention to the spectacular ruins of the Rocca Calascio Manor that shouldn’t be missed.

 There are so many places to see, and we will mention a few that are truly fantastic sites of natural beauty to explore, all of which will surely afford you the possibility to come into contact with the locals who are known for their friendliness.
 Abruzzo is an unmissable destination for nature lovers.
 Bears and chamois, beech forests and austere plateaus outline the National Park of Abruzzo, Lazio and Molise (established 1922), with the Val di Sangro at its core and a network of wildlife areas, trails and visitor centers.

 You will certainly want to head up into the mountains in search of tranquility, authentic local products and history.
 The network of roads that joins the mountains to the hills and the coast remains the best key to reaching and then understanding and appreciating Abruzzo.

 What are the best wine and food itineraries?

 The Consortium for the Protection of Abruzzo Wines has set up an excellent digital platform which is very easy to consult, and shows the best itineraries of the region.
-There are 14 itineraries, more than 200 points of historical, artistic, cultural and natural interest, around which you can plan to visit the wonderful array of Abruzzo wine cellars. (https://percorsi.vinidabruzzo.it/)
+There are 14 itineraries, more than 200 points of historical, artistic, cultural and natural interest, around which you can plan to visit the wonderful array of Abruzzo wine cellars.
+Authentic Abruzzo can be discovered at the table and in the kitchen!

-The cuisine of Abruzzo is made up of a variety of unique and cherished products.
-From the mountain heights comes the wonderful single-floral honeys like Santoreggia, Sideritis and Marrubio made in the Apennine Mountains of Abruzzo, as well as the millefiori mountain products from apiaries located at altitudes above 800 meters above sea level.
-Other products of considerable interest are those coming from the olive groves, especially in the areas of Loreto Aprutino, Penne and Moscufo, which provide olives and oils of the finest quality (DOP Aprutino Pescarese, Colline Teatine and Pretuziano Colline Teramane).
-Another important product is L’Aquila's PDO saffron, which historically was cultivated and traded with the cities of Milan and Venice, as well as far away Frankfurt, Marseilles, Vienna, Nuremberg and Augsburg.
 There are two IGP products, the lamb of central Italy and the white veal of the central Apennines, as well as wonderful fruits and vegetables such as the potato and carrot of Fucino.
 Among important protected products there is also the Paganico bean, the Santo Stefano di Sessanio lentil, the Navelli chickpea, the Fare Filiorum Petri white onion, the Solina wheat of the Abruzzo Apennines and the Atessa dried fig. Perhaps the most unique is the turquoise potato which has an intense purple skin and a level of antioxidant substances on par with cabbage.

 Dairy products are very common, be sure to look for Canestrato from Castel del Monte and Pecorino di Farindola, followed by Scamorza made with cow's milk, sometimes mixed with goat's milk; Caciocavalli, Ricotta, Provola and Giuncate.
 As far as cold cuts are concerned, the Mortadella of Campotosto, the sausage from Frentano (already known in the sixteenth century in the "Ancient Chapters of the City of Lanciano"), the liver sausage from L’Aquila and the Ventricina of the Vastese, are all worth a try and demonstrate the long local tradition of transforming pork products.

 The consumption of lamb, sheep, mutton and kid is still very characteristic of the area located on the eastern side of Gran Sasso (pecora alla callara or al cotturo, in fact, is a perfect example), as well as in many other areas of the region.
 Other really succulent recipes are the cheese and egg pallotte, the turkey alla canzanese and the fish broth that uses fish from the Adriatic sea and is traditionally cooked in an earthenware pot with a base of fresh tomatoes and many aromas.

 Masciarelli offers a great interpretation of Abruzzo winemaking

 Now talking about viticulture, the main varieties are Montepulciano and Trebbiano, followed by autochthonous varieties such as Pecorino and Passerina.
 They are cultivated by small and big producers who, after overcoming the phylloxera epidemic, have returned to their ancient splendor in terms of quality.

 He adopted a French style of winemaking and at the beginning of the Eighties he introduced innovation, new ideas and, above all, the will to break ancient local rules of cultivation and pruning to focus on quality over quantity.
 In 1984, he bottled his first wine, which is still iconic today: Montepulciano d'Abruzzo Villa Gemma.
 He chose to age it for a long time in barrique, a method almost unknown in his territory until that moment.

 Since 2008, the winery has been managed by Marina Cvetic, who continues to carry the inspiring principles of the founder alongside her daughter Miriam Lee, contributing in an impeccable way to the international promotion of its wines.

 - The combination of a country chic environment with the incorporation of skillfully restored materials, accompanied by breathtaking views of vineyards, olive groves and the Adriatic Sea and the fact that it is home to the prestigious Masciarelli winery, all make it definitely worth a visit.

 Via S. Nicola, 24 - 66010 Semivicoli / Casacanditella (CH)

-Where should you eat in Abruzzo?
+Were should you eat in Abruzzo?

-A cuisine experience made up of hospitality, research, substance and elegance: these are the ingredients Franco and Daniela Franciosi use to make their beautiful restaurant in Avezzano a success.
+- A cuisine experience made up of hospitality, research, substance and elegance: these are the ingredients Franco and Daniela Franciosi use to make their beautiful restaurant in Avezzano a success.